ThEfReAkYgEeK/thamizhanraj_privacypolicy/privacy_policy.md

 5. Disclaimer of Liability

-Thamizhan Raj is not affiliated with any government entity (e.g., TNPSC, SSC, RRB).
+Thamizhan Raj is not affiliated with any entity.

 The app provides practice content for learning purposes only.